JamesSprow/Segmental-Demo/README.md

 ```
 This will load the radial_table.json file and create a segmental model based on the specified parameters.

+The test files can be found in the test_files directory, where the results of both svg and stl export can be found for both the duck and radial_table models.

 Input JSON Format
 The input JSON files are used to specify the parameters for the segmental model creation.
 The format is as follows: